solresol/thousand-language-morphology/README-leaftop.txt

   incorrectly.

 - There will be mistakes in general.
-A low confidence score (a score of 2.0 or lower) has a very high chance of being an incorrect translation.
-The author has begun the process of evaluating how accurate this data is in general across a variety of languages.
-These are to be found in the evaluations folder.
+A low confidence score (a score of 2.0 or lower) has a higher chance of being an incorrect translation, but there are problems even with vocabulary that has quite a high confidence score.

+- Evaluations done by human translators are in the evaluations folder.

 - The author believes that the use and distributions of these translations is legitimate fair dealing and fair use; but the